This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

-- Do not give your child any medicines on the day of his procedure without first asking his caregiver.
+- Do not give your child any medicines on the day of his procedure without first asking his healthcare provider.
 Medicines include prescriptions, over-the-counter drugs, vitamins, herbs, or food supplements.

-- Caregivers may insert an IV tube into your child's vein, usually in his arm.
+- Healthcare providers may insert an IV tube into your child's vein, usually in his arm.
 Your child may be given liquids and medicine through the IV tube.